jgm/unicode-collation/README.md

 ## Motivation

-Currently there's no way to do correct unicode collation (sorting) in Haskell without depending on the C library `icu`, and the barely maintained Haskell wrapper `text-icu`.
-A pure Haskell solution is desirable.
+Previously there was no way to do correct unicode collation (sorting) in Haskell without depending on the C library `icu`, and the barely maintained Haskell wrapper `text-icu`.
+This library offers a pure Haskell solution.

+## Performance

+In one benchmark it takes 11 ms to sort 10,000 strings with this library, versus 2 ms for `text-icu`.

 ## Current status